 Buffett urges investors not to react to market sentiment.
 If a company has low debt, looks profitable but, according to you, is trading below its value…buy it.
 Ignore what other ‘experts’ and the market is saying.
 Instead, think for yourself and follow the simple rules that are proven to work.

 These are just three of the rules Buffett applies himself for all his investments.
 There’s a further five rules that Buffett swears by.
 They’re all detailed in a free report, ‘Eight Simple Steps to Invest Like Warren Buffett’.
-Click here to find out how you can get your free copy.

 In the report, Markets and Money‘s Greg Canavan details how you can use Buffett’s eight rules to pick successful, high quality stocks.
 Using Greg’s knowledge of equity markets, this easy-to-implement investment strategy can help you identify the best value stocks on the ASX — under any market conditions.